Geneva Overholser

 She is a former senior fellow at the Democracy Fund.
 She was editor of the Des Moines Register when the paper won a Pulitzer Gold Medal for Public Service for a series on an Iowa woman who was raped.
 The woman's name and photographs were used in the story, sparking a national debate on the naming of rape victims.

 Overholser was professor and director of the USC Annenberg School of Journalism from 2008 to 2013.
 She was the ombudsman for The Washington Post from 1995 to 1998 and then served as a columnist for the Washington Post Writers Group.
 From 1989 to 1997, she was a board member of the Pulitzer Prizes at the Columbia University Graduate School of Journalism, serving as chair in her final year.
+She was a member of the editorial board of the New York Times from 1985 to 1988.